onda-lang/onda-vscode/README.md

 ## Using the extension

-Open an `.onda` file and the extension will activate automatically.
+Open an `.onda` or `.on` file and the extension will activate automatically.

 Available commands:
 - `Onda: Run Patch`